 We ask that everyone consider these at-risk individuals.
 This is why it is vitally important that you stay home if you have any symptoms and refrain from close physical contact with others not in your household.

 10. When will childcare and children’s classes resume?

 We hope children’s classes and childcare will resume sometime during Phase 4 of the WA State Phased Plan.
 In the meantime, materials are being sent to parents each week to share with the children.
 Royal Rangers is holding Zoom sessions.

-11. Will others be wearing facemasks at the service?
+12. Will others be wearing facemasks at the service?
 Should I wear one?
 The purpose of wearing a facemask is to protect you and the people around you, so the benefit increases if more people wear them.
 We want to set clear expectations for what attending a service would look like.
-Currently, facemasks are required, but that will likely be relaxed in future phases.
-Volunteers and staff will be wearing masks.
+Currently, face coverings are required for everyone (except for children under the age of 5).

 Contact our Benevolence ministry: email@example.com or call 425-793-3002

 15. I am feeling disconnected from the BT community.
 How can I become more connected?